-Have access to dozens of different life insurance companies, he or she should be able to “shop” your options with multiple insurance companies, which in our experiences usually helps increase one’s chances for success.
+But, if your agent does have access to dozens of different life insurance companies, he or she should be able to “shop” your options with multiple insurance companies, which, in our experience, usually helps increase one’s chances for success.

 Now, will we be able to help out everyone who has been prescribed Levodopa?

 No, probably not.
 But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Best Final Expense Insurance Companies as well.
 This way if someone isn’t able to qualify for a traditional life insurance policy, chances are there may be some other “type” of product that you CAN qualify for.